cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The proof generation algorithm invokes the validity circuit on the encoded measurement and joint randomness.
 The validity circuit in turn invokes the gadgets defined by the circuit.
-The prove randomness is used to construct the gadget polynomials that the verifier will use to compute the outputs of each gadget.
+The prover records the values on input wires of gadget instances during circuit evaluation, and constructs gadget polynomials that the verifier will use to compute the outputs of each gadget.
+Additionally, the prove randomness is used as a blinding factor when constructing gadget polynomials.

 To generate the gadget polynomials, the prover evaluates the validity circuit, and records the values on each input wire of each call to each gadget.
 This is